Courageous living: if you’re like most people, you probably don’t think about that too often.

 Human beings are tremendously wise and resourceful.

-Even though our hearts may break in the midst of courageous living, we possess a powerful capacity to heal and make it through to the other side, where possibilities often arrive that we couldn’t see before.
+And even though our hearts may break in the midst of courageous living, we possess a powerful capacity to heal and make it through to the other side, where possibilities often arrive that we couldn’t see before.

 In fact, right now, right beside the heartbreak, people are being courageous.